Ashok0/EnderalVREssentials/README.md

          fActivateRolloverSecondaryScale=10.0000
          fActivateRolloverPrimaryScale=10.0000

+7. Open skyrimprefs.ini and add this text somewhere under the [VRWand] section: fBowHoldOffsetY=-6.6 (Tweaks bows for VR)
 8. Open skyrimprefs.ini and add this text somewhere under the [Particles] section: iMaxDesired=1500 (Tweaks Embers XD)
 9. Open skyrimprefs.ini and add this text somewhere under the [Display] section: bUseTAA = 1 (Fixes menus in Enderal VR; Requires TAA tweaking via VR FPS Stabilizer)
 10. Open skyrimprefs.ini and add one of the following blocks of code depending on your VR refresh rate (Fix physics issues when playing with different refresh rates):